An optimised deep spiking neural network architecture without gradients: Introduction

 Another set of learning algorithms that gained momentum recently is applying evolutionary methods for \acrshort{snn} optimization.
 Some works have been solutions for \acrshort{snn} network structure optimization \cite{schliebs2013evolving} \cite{wysoski2006adaptive} \cite{Lobo2018} \cite{Kasabov2019} and others have been for synaptic weights optimization \cite{belatreche2006evolutionary} \cite{Pavlidis2005} \cite{Vazquez2011}.
 Apart from these broader themes, there have been other works that used practical mathematical solutions to the learning problem.
 For instance, SpikeTemp\cite{wang2015spiketemp} used rank-order based learning for \acrshort{snn}s.
 Multi-Spike Tempotron (MST)\cite{gutig2016spiking} used a technique called aggregate label learning that can learn predictive cues or features.
 MST was followed up with a computationally simpler version called Threshold-Driven Plasticity (TDP)\cite{yu2018spike}.
 Both MST and TDP update weights by calculating the gradients with respect to the threshold of a neuron and finding the optimal threshold for a desired number of spikes from a neuron.
 Membrane Potential Driven Aggregate Learning (MPD-AL) \cite{zhang2019mpd} was proposed as an alternative version of aggregate learning which used gradients with respect to the membrane potential.
 The role of neuromodulators in synaptic learning was explored through three-factor learning rules in \cite{farries2007reinforcement}\cite{brea2013matching}\cite{friedrich2011spatio}\cite{florian2007reinforcement}\cite{jimenez2014stochastic}.
 The key motivation to use three-factor learning rules is to extend the functionality of \acrshort{stdp} beyond unsupervised learning, which by design, neglects any information regarding “reward", “punishment,” or “novelty” during learning \cite{fremaux2016neuromodulated}.

 Alongside the regular \acrshort{snn} architectures, with the recent popularity of neuromorphic vision sensors \cite{lichtsteiner2008128}, multiple event-based neural architectures have been proposed \cite{sironi2018hats}\cite{lagorce2016hots}.
 Afshar et.al, 2020 \cite{afshar2020event} proposed Feature Extraction using Adaptive Selection Thresholds (FEAST) as an unsupervised feature extraction algorithm for event-based data using exponential time surfaces and spiking neuron-like units which have individual selection thresholds.
 In the FEAST algorithm, each feature unit is represented by a weight vector for all its inputs and a selection threshold that facilitates equal activation of the features during online learning.
 In this paper, we propose to use these adaptive selection thresholds for multi-layer supervised learning and propose our method as a simple solution to the credit assignment problem.
+Our proposed method is the first to not require the transport of weights across neurons in the network or random connections for error propagation.
+We achieve all feedback to earlier layers using precisely timed binary attention signals which signal "reward" and "punishment" of the recently active neurons.